-- 3.2.9.3.
-The Permittee shall promptly submit to the EPA a written report of any deviations of permit requirements and a description of any corrective actions or preventative measures taken.
-A "prompt" deviation report is one that is post marked or submitted via electronic mail to r8AirReportEnforcement@epa.gov as follows: - 3.2.9.3.1.
+3.2.9.3.
+The Permittee shall promptly submit to the Tribe and EPA a written report of any deviations of permit requirements and a description of any corrective actions or preventative measures taken.
+A "prompt" deviation report is one that is post marked or submitted via electronic mail to airquality@southernute-nsn.gov and r8AirReportEnforcement@epa.gov as follows:

+- 3.2.9.3.1.
 Within 30 days from the discovery of any deviation of the emission limits or operational limits that is left un-corrected for more than 5 days after discovering the deviation; and - 3.2.9.3.2.
 By April 1st for the discovery of a deviation of recordkeeping or other permit conditions during the preceding calendar year that do not affect the Permittee's ability to meet the emission limits. - 3.2.9.4.
-The Permittee shall submit a report for any required performance test to the EPA Regional Office within 60 days after completing the tests. - 3.2.9.5.
-The Permittee shall submit any record or report required by this permit (#MNSR-SU-000010-2014.002) upon EPA request.

-3.3.
-Synthetic Minor New Source Review Permit Requirements [SMNSR-SU-000010-2020.004B]
+The Permittee shall submit a report for any required performance test to the Tribe and EPA Regional Office within 60 days after completing the tests. - 3.2.9.5.
+The Permittee shall submit any record or report required by this permit (#MNSR-SU-000010-2014.003) upon the Tribe or EPA's request. - 3.3.
+Synthetic Minor New Source Review Permit Requirements [SMNSR-SU-000010-2020.005B]

-Arkansas Loop and Simpson Treating Plants are subject to the requirements of permit #SMNSR-SU-000010-2020.004B.
-Notwithstanding conditions in this permit, the permittee must comply with all requirements of permit #SMNSR-SU-000010-2020.004B.
+Arkansas Loop and Simpson Treating Plants are subject to the requirements of permit #SMNSR-SU-000010-2020.005B.
+Notwithstanding conditions in this permit, the permittee must comply with all requirements of permit #SMNSR-SU-000010-2020.005B.